Post quench entropy growth in a chiral clock model: Numerical results: Quench into the chiral Hamiltonian

 \section{Numerical results: Quench into the chiral Hamiltonian}

 Now we focus on dynamics in the system after a quench from the initial, fully ordered state, into the chiral Hamiltonian with finite $f$ and $\theta$.
-As mentioned in Sec \ref{sec:model}, we focus on $\theta$ in the range $[0,\pi/6]$, where the classical ground state (i.e. the Hamiltonian ignoring the transverse field) is ferromagnetic and the domain walls are well defined.
-Main effect of chirality then is to induce different energies to the domain walls of opposite chirality.
+As mentioned in Sec \ref{sec:model}, we focus on $\theta<\pi/6$, where the classical ground state ({\emph {i.e.}} the Hamiltonian ignoring the transverse field) is ferromagnetic and the domain walls are well defined.
+The main effect of chirality then is to induce different energies to the domain walls of opposite chirality.

-We will begin with a discussion of the probabilities of the domain walls types generated after the quench.
-Figure \ref{fig:C_domainwallprob}a presents the total probabilities of two domain wall states corresponding to the Fig \ref{fig:NCDomainWallProb}a.
-Only the $1\omega1$ and $1\bar{\omega}1$ domain walls are generated and that they occur with equal probabilities.
+We will begin with a discussion of the probabilities of the domain wall flavors generated after the quench.
+Figure \ref{fig:C_domainwallprob}a presents the total probabilities of two domain wall states similar to the Fig \ref{fig:NCDomainWallProb}a.
+Only the $1\omega1$ and $1\bar{\omega}1$ domain walls are generated and these two occur with equal probabilities.
 The locality of the Hamiltonian does not allow for the formation of $ABC$ domain wall pairs in the bulk.
-The post quench Hamiltonian shown here has $\theta=\pi/8$ and $f=0.1$.
-Using the results at the end of Sec \ref{sec:model}, we see that the gap between the domain wall bands (between the bottom of the upper domain wall band and the top of the lower domain wall band) is $2\sqrt{3}J\sin\theta-4f>0$ and therefore the domain walls bounce back from the boundary without change in its type.
+The post quench Hamiltonian considered here has $\theta=\pi/8$ and $f=0.1$.
+Using the results at the end of Sec \ref{sec:model}, we see that the gap between the domain wall bands (between the bottom of the upper domain wall band and the top of the lower domain wall band) is $2\sqrt{3}J\sin\theta-4f>0$ and therefore the domain walls bounce back from the boundary without change in its flavor.
 As a result the total probability of the $1\omega1$ and $1\bar{\omega}1$ domain walls remain steady as seen in Fig \ref{fig:C_domainwallprob}a.
-This is unlike the non-chiral model discussed previously.
+This is unlike the non-chiral model discussed previously (Fig \ref{fig:NCDomainWallProb}a).

 Figure \ref{fig:C_domainwallprob}c shows the probabilities of $ABCA$ type three domain wall states.
-The $1\omega\bar{\omega}1$ states are generated with higher probability than the $1\bar{\omega}\omega1$ type domain walls which have an opposite chirality and a higher energy.
-For $\theta$ near $\pi/6$, the energy of the $1\bar{\omega}$ domain wall is identical that of the pair of domain walls $1{\omega}\bar{\omega}$ and the three domain wall states proliferate.
-We will leave the analysis of the $\theta\sim\pi/6$ regime for later studies and focus on the simplest regime of $\theta<\pi/6$ where the domain walls are well defined.
+The $1\omega\bar{\omega}1$ states are generated with higher probability than the opposite chirality $1\bar{\omega}\omega1$ type domain walls which has a higher energy.
+As discussed in Sec \ref{sec:model}, as $\theta$ approaches $pi/6$, the energy of the $1\bar{\omega}$ domain wall becomes close to that of a pair of domain walls $1{\omega}\bar{\omega}$.
+As a result two domain walls can evolve into three domain wall states.
+Numerics show that the three domain walls proliferate as $\theta\to\pi/6$.
+We will leave the analysis of this regime for later studies.